sawaloneman/subliminal_audio/README.md

 - `subliminal.py` – core rendering engine plus CLI.
 - `streamlit_app.py` – Aura Forge Streamlit UI.
 - `install_dependencies.sh` – convenience installer for Debian/Ubuntu hosts.

+## Recursive layering & repeats

+- Set `"repeat": 0` on any layer (or use the "Sequential repeats" control in Streamlit) to loop it for the full session duration.
+Use a positive integer to tile it a fixed number of times.
+- Provide a `"recursion"` block with `depth`, `decay`, optional `offset_ms`, and `time_scale` to spawn progressively quieter overlays for limitless fractal density.
+- These options work in CLI JSON, Google Colab notebooks, and the Streamlit UI, letting you design unlimited stacks without manual duplication.

 ## License